-By clicking "Clk 1 Input" box, a clock source can be selected for Output1 between FOD1 and Ref.
-By default, this box is showing "Off" if no output frequency is entered in the output frequency box.
-Once a frequency is entered, it will be automatically switched to "FOD1" (FOD stands for Fractional Output Divider) which essentially means the output is sourced from VCO frequency of the PLL.
-Input reference frequency (Ref) can also be selected as the source for Output1.
+By default, this box is empty if no output frequency is entered in the input frequency box.
+Once a frequency is entered, it will be automatically display output from input.
 This box works in the same way for other outputs.